AWegnerGitHub/awegnergithub.github.io-content/2023_12_20_python_list_copy_gotcha.md

     >>> list1
     [6, 2, 3, 4, 5]

-This is occuring because, as mentioned, `list2` is assigned to the same object as `list1`.
+This is occurring because, as mentioned, `list2` is assigned to the same object as `list1`.
 Any change to either, changes the object that both are assigned to.

     >>> print(f"list1 id: {id(list1)}")
     list1 id: 1497534800448